🧭 Introduction

 - Keep

-out of version control (don’t commit intogit
+.envout of version control (don’t commit intogit), always add to.gitignore - Provide

-with all required env variables to help new developers to setup environment quickly - Use
+.env.examplewith all required env variables to help new developers to setup environment quickly - Use

-environment - Use schema validation to catch missing or malformed configs at startup (Zod, Joi)
+.envfor only for thelocalenvironment - Use schema validation to catch missing or malformed configs at startup (Zod, Joi)

 - Each environment (

-) should have its own config. - Use cloud secret managers (AWS Secrets Manager, Azure Key Vault, etc.) in production for enhanced security.
+local,dev,test,prod) should have its own config. - Use cloud secret managers (AWS Secrets Manager, Azure Key Vault, etc.) in production for enhanced security.

 - Don’t overwrite

-mixes up application configuration with Node.js runtime optimizations, disables important production features in non-production environments, and causes confusion when you need more than justdevelopment
+NODE_ENVvariable.
+OverwritingNODE_ENVmixes up application configuration with Node.js runtime optimizations, disables important production features in non-production environments, and causes confusion when you need more than justdevelopmentorproductionmodes.
+Instead, use a dedicated variable (likeENVorAPP_ENV) for custom environment names and keepNODE_ENVstrictly for controlling runtime optimizations and debugging features

 🧪 Configuration in NestJS

-module that simplifies config loading, validation, and access.
+NestJS has a built-in @nestjs/config module that simplifies config loading, validation, and access.

 Install: